-"Department" means the Department of Environmental Quality (DEQ).
+"Department" means the Virginia Department of Environmental Quality (DEQ).

 "Development" means land disturbance and the resulting landform associated with the construction of residential, commercial, industrial, institutional, recreation, transportation or utility facilities or structures or the clearing of land for non-agricultural or non-silvicultural purposes.
+The regulation of discharges from development, for purposes of stormwater management, does not include the exclusions found in 9VAC25-875-860.